-The General Sherman Tree is the most giant Giant Sequoia in the world.
-The largest tree by volume, it is 275 feet tall and 36.5 feet across at the base.
-The tree is believed to be 2,200 years old and weigh 1,385 tons.
-But those are numbers — numbers that a brain familiarized with normal trees cannot process.
-The only way to appreciate the unfathomable, seemingly unearthly size of the giant sequoias is the see one for yourself.
+The General Sherman Tree is the most giant giant sequoia in the world.
+It is the largest tree by volume, measuring 275 feet tall and 36.5 feet across at the base.
+General Sherman Tree is believed to be 2,200 years old and weigh 1,385 tons.
+But those are numbers – numbers that a brain familiar with standard-sized trees cannot process.
+The only way to appreciate the unfathomable, almost unearthly size of the giant sequoias is the see one for yourself.

 Named after Civil War General William Tecumseh Sherman, the star of the Giant Forest can be reached a few different ways.
 For the handicapped, there is parking adjacent to the tree just off the Generals Highway.
 For others, there are several trails to chose from, including the General Sherman Trail.
 This paved trail is half a mile each way and descends some 200 feet (which is less than the height of the Sherman Tree).
 The trail is wide with a few staircases.
 There are benches and informative panels throughout.
 Did you know the Sherman Tree has a volume of 52,500 cubic feet?

 Halfway down, the trail crosses a brick “footprint” matching the base of the General Sherman.
 The footprint, like the tree has a circumference of 103 feet and offers a distinct visual of the enormity of Sherman.